vivek-vishwanath/xv6/instructions/lab4.md

 - All filesystem operations (including `chown` and `chmod`) must be presistent and atomic.
 We recommend exploring xv6's `log` infrastructure to achieve atomic persistent filesystem operations in xv6 (and associated video).
+- A `perms` value of 3 should indicate the PROT_R and PROT_W bits are both set.

 NOTE: You will have to modify mkfs (`tools/mkfs.c`) to support your new filesystem inode layout.
 You should modify it to default all files as being